scalameta/metals-vscode/readme.md

 As you type, the symbol outline is also visible at the top of the file.
 ![Document Symbols Outline](https://i.imgur.com/L217n4q.png)

-## Enable onTypeFormatting for multiline string formatting
+## Enable on type formatting for multiline string formatting

 ![pipes](https://i.imgur.com/iXGYOf0.gif)